 Since 2013, Drug Free Sport has granted more than $28,000 in continuing education funds toward certified athletic trainers in high schools, colleges, and universities across the United States.
-Applications for the $1,000 awards are now open, running through March 31.
-Winners are announced by the end of April, with awards made payable to the employing educational institution or non-for-profit entity and the certified athletic trainer.
+Applications for the $1,000 awards have closed for this year.
+Winners are announced the week of April 29, with awards made payable to the employing educational institution or non-for-profit entity and the certified athletic trainer.
 The judging committee for the awards is comprised of a diverse group of sport drug testing professionals and certified athletic trainers, including two former award recipients.

 “The Drug Free Sport Continuing Education Award has helped our university become more diverse in how we can educate our student-athletes and how we can close the gap on preventing drug use in collegiate athletics.
 Drug testing is just one small piece of the puzzle that any company can help provide.
 But, the educational tools that Drug Free Sport provides our university stand above the rest and have gone a long way in how we educate and prevent drug use in our student-athletes.
 We are proud to partner with Drug Free Sport and are proud of the work that their entire team does to help impact our student-athletes.”